ljunggren/boozang-docs/README.md

 ###### QA team

-The QA team now sees more scenarios has been unlocked and aims to complete the following scenarios.
+The QA team now sees more scenarios that have been unlocked and aims to complete the following:

 Storefront: Add to cart